 - Use just a sprinkle of garlic powder

 Either way, the classic antidote to garlic breath that you might wish to try is to eat a handful of fresh parsley leaves.
 And if you want to avoid getting garlicky fingers when making this sauce, use a garlic crusher rather than chopping the garlic by hand.
 Of course you can go the other way and if you want a full on garlic onslaught what would see off several covens of vampires try my easy allioli, or Catalan garlic sauce recipe.

 This is excellent drizzled over my dirty fries.

 - salt and pepper to taste

-If you like this, how about making more of your favourite take away sauces, such as our kebab shop chilli sauce
+How about making more of your favourite take away sauces, such as our kebab shop chilli sauce ?